patwynne/patwynne.github.io/_posts/2016-04-30-Attrition-Modelling-Using-xgboost.md

 tags: Data Mining
 ---

-## Introduction

 In this post I will briefly outline how I am currently using XGBoost.
 In this post I will start with a data frame names SpringSemesters.
 Each row in the data set represent a student enrolled in either the spring 14 or spring 15 semesters.
-The data frame initially has 141 columns and little more than 26884 rows.
+The data set has 26884 rows and 141 columns.